 Use a wooden spatula to break up any larger pieces of tofu as you shallow fry the mixture in the skillet.

 Fry until the ground tofu is golden brown and crispy.
 Resist the urge to stand at the stove and stir the mixture as it cooks, as this will slow the browning process.
 Just check on it every few minutes and ensure you're achieving a golden brown crust before tossing the tofu.
 This process will take 10-12 minutes, depending on the heat and the pan you're using.
-When the entire mixture has a nice sear and it's looking delicious and crumbly like ground pork, transfer the tofu to a plate and set aside.
+When the entire mixture has a nice sear and it's looking crumbly like ground pork, transfer the tofu to a plate and set aside.

 While the mushrooms are cooking, in a measuring cup or small bowl, combine all sauce ingredients.
 Add the vegetable stock, light and dark soy sauce, honey, sesame oil, chili crisp, rice vinegar, and a splash of fish sauce and white pepper, if using.
 Stir to mix well.

 Once the mushrooms have browned, add the sauce and tofu crumbles back into the pan with the mushrooms, ginger and garlic.

 Spoon the tofu stir fry mixture over cooked rice or noodles.
-Then top it with fresh cucumbers, red chilis, and herbs such as basil, cilantro, and mint.
+Then top with fresh cucumbers, red chilis, and herbs such as basil, cilantro, and mint.
 Keep your jar of chili crisp handy, as well.